Hide table of contents

 We will not impose contractual non-disparagement obligations on employees, candidates, or former employees in a way that could impede or discourage them from publicly raising safety concerns about Anthropic.
 If we offer agreements with a non-disparagement clause, that clause will not preclude raising safety concerns, nor will it preclude disclosure of the existence of that clause.

-Anthropic missed the opportunity to say something stronger on external model evals than "Findings from partner organizations and external evaluations of our models (or similar models) should also be incorporated into the final assessment, when available."
+Anthropic missed the opportunity to say something stronger on third-party model evals than "Findings from partner organizations and external evaluations of our models (or similar models) should also be incorporated into the final assessment, when available."

 1. ^